mdhsieh/popular-movies/README.md

 View movies sorted by most popular or highest rated.

 ## Installation
-To run the app, you must make an account and request your personal API key from theMovieDB.
+To run the app, you must make an account and request your personal API key from The Movie DB.

 Main website is: https://www.themoviedb.org/movie?language=en-US